-The Libraries' Digital Scholarship Services creates a community of practice for research and creative activities in the digital realm on campus.
-Our objective is to educate and support faculty and students by offering expertise, access to technology and a network of practitioners.
-The Libraries inform the campus on digital scholarship through our services, along with workshops and bringing together scholars whose work is on the frontier of digital scholarship.
+The Libraries' Digital Scholarship Services create a community of practice for research and creative activities in the digital realm on campus.
+Our goal is to educate and support faculty and students by offering expertise, access to technology and a network of practitioners.
+The Libraries educate and inform the campus on digital scholarship through our services and workshops, in order to bring together scholars whose work is on the frontier of digital scholarship.
 If you are new to digital scholarship, are curious about what types of digital scholarship projects are happening at Binghamton or would like to connect with others on campus who are engaged in digital scholarship, contact Amy Gay, the Libraries' Digital Scholarship Librarian.

-Please contact Erin Rushton for questions about the Libraries' Digital Scholarship Services.
+Contact Amy Gay for further discussions about the Libraries' Digital Scholarship Services.